opaulojr/pirilampo-supermarket/README.md

 ### Where it was developed

-- The file where the solution was implemented is called `products-with-allergy-or-intolerance.js` and is inside the `src` directory
+- The file implemented is called `products-with-allergy-or-intolerance.js` and is inside the `src` directory
 - The implementation is within the `getProductsWithAllergyOrIntolerance` function

 ### Business rules